uktrade/export-wins-ui-mi/README.md

 ### Docker

-The [image for this project](https://hub.docker.com/r/ukti/export-wins-ui-mi/tags/) is created automatically in Docker Hub, to run it you need to have some env variables created, as specified in the [env emplate](.env.template) and then use the following command:
+The [image for this project](https://hub.docker.com/r/ukti/export-wins-ui-mi/tags/) is created automatically in Docker Hub, to run it you need to have some env variables created, as specified in the [env template](.env.template) and then use the following command:

 #### Linux: